MixBooze

 Ingredient Measurement Pro Notes

-Bourbon whiskey 2 oz (60ml) Jim Beam works; save Pappy for your enemies
+Bourbon whiskey 2 oz (60ml) Jim Beam White is a great budget pick

 Fresh lemon juice 1 oz (30ml) Bottled juice = citrus crime